gaoyubang/nanom6A/README.md

 **2021.3.5 12:00 Fuzhou**

 Update binary and docker version due to bugs finding at 2021.3.4!

+**2021.3.11 22:00 Fuzhou**

+Fixed bugs lead to 1-based m6A sites in negative strand , Thank you to Yan Xin from The University of Hong Kong for bringing this to our attention!

 All suggestions are welcome to lfgu@fafu.edu.cn or yubanggaofafu@gmail.com